Geometric Nature Tattoos

 For a distinctive look that’s sure to grab people’s attention, you may want to consider a geometric nature tattoo.

 You might be thinking to yourself, what exactly is a geometric tattoo?

-Geometry is all about points, lines and curves, and geometric tattoos work these elements in through patterns and shapes.
+Geometry is all about points, lines, and curves, and geometric tattoos work these elements through patterns and shapes.

 They often combine outlines or minimal designs with more realistic motifs, such as a detailed animal surrounded by perfectly drawn lines or a forest emerging from a diamond or circle.

 Geometric Nature Tattoo Meanings

 There are so many meanings you can derive from nature tattoos, it really depends on what you choose for your main subject.

 For example, you could go with a sun tattoo, which often represents positivity and passion, or something like a tree, which represents unity and connection.